2. Diálogos relacionados con la estructura de la imagen

 Miniatura de la capa

-The layer content is represented in a thumbnail.
+The layer content is represented by a thumbnail.
 Maintaining left-click for a second on this thumbnail makes it larger.
 The border color of the layer depends on whether the layer is active or inactive.

 Nombre de la capa